 - Feel free to improvise and be creative.
 The goal is to improve your work from home experience for you, your coworkers, and clients.
 Share your innovations in a company blog or share ideas via a virtual happy hour.
 We can use this “work from home” opportunity to improve our communication skills in the written and visual form.

-Article by Tony Horton, BSD Mechanical Specification Writer & Carolyn Chinchilla, BSD Digital Marketing Manager
+Article by Tony Horton, RIB Mechanical Specification Writer & Carolyn Chinchilla, RIB Digital Marketing Manager